risc0/risc0/examples/waldo/README.md

 But these days, why not implement a real zero-knowledge proof to show you know where Waldo is?

-This example implements a RISC0 zero-knowledge program which allows a prover to convince a verifier they know Waldo's location in a public Where's Waldo puzzle, without revealing Waldo's coordinates.
+This example implements a RISC0 zero-knowledge program that allows a prover to convince a verifier they know Waldo's location in a public Where's Waldo puzzle, without revealing Waldo's coordinates.